Eryux/miband-heartrate/README.md

 * Download and unzip the latest build from release section

+#### For Mi Band 2

 * Un-pairing your Mi Band 2 from any devices

-* Pairing Mi Band 2 to your computer
+* Connect and pair your Mi Band 2 to your computer

 * Launch `MiBand-Heartrate.exe`

-* Select your device Mi Band 2 from the list and then connect (if no device showed, be sure to have un-paired and paired your device correctly, turned on the bluetooth adapter and the wifi).
+* Click on `Connect` button and select your device from device list and set model on `Mi Band 2` then click on `Connect`

+* Once your device is successfully connected and authenticated, click on `Start` button

+### For Mi Band 4

+* Get your authentication key of your device, visit ([freemyband.com](http://www.freemyband.com/)) for more information

+* Connect and pair you Mi Band 4 to your computer

+* Launch `MiBand-Heartrate.exe`

-* Click on lock for authenticate your device and push Mi Band 2 button
+* Click on `Connect` button and select your device from device list and set model on `Mi Band 4` then click on `Connect`

-* Start monitoring heartrate by clicking on start button
+* A new window should appear, enter your authentication key then click on `Ok`

+* Once your device is successfully connected and authenticated, click on `Start` button

 ### Options

-* **Save data in CSV file :** Log your heart rate data into a CSV file with date and time and heart rate value
+* **Export data in CSV file :** Log your heartrate data into a CSV file with date, time and heartrate value

-* **Write heartrate value in file :** Continuously write heart rate value in file
+* **Write realtime date in text file :** Continuously write heartrate value inside a text file

-* **Continuous mode :** Mi Band 2 heart rate sensor can work in two different mode, one-shot and continuous.
-One-shot mode take ~5 sec. for retrieve a heart rate value and fails more often than continuous mode but the heart rate value is more precise.
-Continuous mode fails less and update more often but the value is less precise.
+* **Continuous mode :** Mi Band heartrate sensor can work in two different mode, one-shot and continuous.
+One-shot mode take 5 to 10 sec. to retrieve a heartrate value then stop.
+Continuous mode update heartrate value every 2 to 5 sec.

 ### Build requirements

 * Windows SDK
-* Visual Studio 2017
+* Visual Studio 2019

 ### Build